IgniteUI/igniteui-docfx/en/components/tree.md

 ### Angular Tree Checkbox
 The Angular Tree component provides built-in support for checkboxes, allowing users to select more than one item.

-The TreeView checkboxes also have a tri-state mode, which is applicable only for parent nodes.
-In this mode, the parent node will go into the indeterminate state when the child nodes are partially checked.
+The TreeView checkboxes also have a tri-state mode, which is applicable only for partially selected parent nodes.
+In this mode, a parent node will go into the indeterminate state when some but not all of the child nodes are checked.
 ## Keyboard Navigation
 Keyboard navigation in IgxTree provides a rich variety of keyboard interactions for the user.
 This functionality is enabled by default and allows users to navigate through the nodes.